hauxir/dotfiles/.vim/bundle/YouCompleteMe/README.md

 ### Full Installation Guide

-These are the steps necessary to get YCM working on a Unix OS like Linux or Mac OS X. My apologies to Windows users, but I don't have a guide for them.
-The code is platform agnostic, so if everything is configured correctly, YCM _should_ work on Windows without issues (but as of writing, it's untested on that platform).
+These are the steps necessary to get YCM working on a Unix OS and on Windows.

+**Note to Windows users:** we assume that you are running the `cmd.exe` command prompt and that the needed executables are in the PATH environment variable.
+Do not just copy the shell commands.
+Replace `~` by `%USERPROFILE%` in them and use the right Vim home directory.
+It should be `vimfiles` by default instead of `.vim`.

 See the _FAQ_ if you have any issues.

 **Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_support_libs library APIs have changed (happens rarely), YCM will notify you to recompile it.
+If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

 **Please follow the instructions carefully.
 Read EVERY WORD.**

-1.  **Ensure that your version of Vim is _at least_ 7.3.584 _and_ that it has
+1.  **Ensure that your version of Vim is _at least_ 7.3.598 _and_ that it has
-    support for python2 scripting**.
+    support for Python 2 or Python 3 scripting**.

     Inside Vim, type `:version`.
 Look at the first two to three lines of output;
     it should say `Vi IMproved X.Y`, where X.Y is the major version of vim.
 If your version is greater than 7.3, then you're all set.
 If your version is 7.3 then look below that where it says, `Included patches: 1-Z`, where Z will be some number.
-That number needs to be 584 or higher.
+That number needs to be 598 or higher.

     If your version of Vim is not recent enough, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

-    After you have made sure that you have Vim 7.3.584+, type the following in
+    After you have made sure that you have Vim 7.3.598+, type the following in
-    Vim: `:echo has('python')`.
+    Vim: `:echo has('python') || has('python3')`.
 The output should be 1.
+If
-If it's 0, then get a version of Vim with Python support.
+    it's 0, then get a version of Vim with Python support.

+    On Windows, check also if your Vim architecture is 32 or 64-bit.
+This is critical because it must match the Python and the YCM libraries architectures.
+We recommend using a 64-bit Vim.

 2.  **Install YCM** with [Vundle][] (or [Pathogen][], but Vundle is a better idea).
 With Vundle, this would mean adding a `Plugin